Pandimadhubabu/aboard/readme.md

 The project has been created in two days as a personal challenge.
 It runs on [AngularJS](http://angularjs.org) and a simple [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1QgkAchwwtS8IH9GPBD-LPLY41_okXHGHw7UTFGa-a18).

-Feel free to have a look at the source code.

 Aboard is shared under the [MIT license](http://opensource.org/licenses/MIT).

 ## APIs